 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Sony NEX-5T.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The NEX-5T can be obtained in two different colors (black, silver), while the 5D Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is considerably smaller (62 percent) than the Canon 5D Mark II.
-However, the NEX-5T is substantially heavier (227 percent) than the 5D Mark II.
+Moreover, the NEX-5T is substantially lighter (68 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the NEX-5T does not feature any corresponding weather-sealing.